RecargaPay MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns the status of a bank connection, lists possible status values (UPDATED, UPDATING, LOGIN_ERROR, etc.), and explains the two usage modes (omitting vs. passing `item`).
-It distinguishes this tool from siblings like openfinance_list_connections by focusing on status.
+The description clearly states that it returns the current status of a bank connection, listing possible status values (UPDATED, UPDATING, LOGIN_ERROR, etc.) and mentions executionStatus and connector metadata.
+It also explains two distinct usage modes (all banks vs. single bank), which differentiates it from sibling tools like openfinance_list_connections.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.